quantalogic/quantalogic/README.md

 ## Final Boost

 QuantaLogic is your ticket to AI awesomeness.
-Install it, play with it, and let’s build something unforgettable together!
+Install it, play with it—whether solving tasks, crafting workflows, or chatting up a storm—and let’s build something unforgettable together!